Rosseau Lake College: Events

 The annual "Scholars' Dinner" is held in January each year.
 The Guest Speaker for the 2007 dinner was the Government of Canada's Minister of the Federal Economic Development Initiative for Northern Ontario and Federal Minister of Health, Tony Clement.
 Before Clement was elected to the Canadian Parliament he served in the Legislative Assembly of Ontario and was appointed Minister of Municipal Affairs and Housing in 1999 and then in 2001 as Minister of Health and Long-Term Care.
 The event has not run in recent years.

 Each year, RLC hosts a Winter Carnival, which is attended by many alumni, parents and friends of RLC (as well as students).
 The Carnival includes activities such as the polar bear dip, skating, hockey, toboganning, dogsledding, face painting, and snow sculptures.

 RLC has an annual distance run, The Hekkla.
 The Hekkla is a mandatory run/walk/bike for all students attending RLC.
 It consists of an ~18 km run/walk/jog or a ~28 km bike.
 There is a three-hour time limit that the students have to complete the route.
 The Hekkla is a challenge for all students but for those that think that they cannot make it in the three hours, there is a group that leaves an hour earlier than the rest.
 The Hekkla is held annually during the month of April before the black flies come out.
 All students that participate in the Hekkla are rewarded with a barbecue dinner; students making it under the time of 1:45 for the boys and 1:55 for the girls get a surf and turf dish.

 Boarding houses

-There are three different houses within which students may board:
+There are four different houses within which students may board: